 It is the student's responsibility to respond immediately to any official request from a College faculty or staff member This includes requests for meetings, interviews, identification, and other reasonable directives by a College staff member, College official or faculty member in the authorized performance of his/her duties.
-Use of Identification Cards All students are provided an identification.
+Use of Identification Cards All students are provided an identification card which serves as the official College identification.
 Lending the ID card to anyone is forbidden.
 Loss of the card should be reported to the Office of Student Life.
 There is a replacement charge that will be placed on the student's college account.